gitmachtl/scripts/Catalyst_Registration_CLI_Tools.md

 In the example above we have used the minimal set of parameters to generate the correct data for Cardano-Mainnet.
 It defaults to vote-purpose = 0 (catalyst) and it also calculates the nonce from the current machine time.
 With CIP36 we also have the possibility to split the Voting-Power associated with a stake key to multiple Vote-Public-Keys.
 The above example only includes one Vote-Public-Key, so it defaults to 100% Voting-Power to the Vote-Public-Key.

-⚠ With the Special Voting Event in April 2023, its only allowed to use CIP36 registration format to do a 100% Voting-Power delegation.
+⚠ With the Special Voting Event before Fund10, its only allowed to use CIP36 registration format to do a 100% Voting-Power delegation.
 So the example above is just doing that.
 The description will be updated again for Fund10 to also give example on how to delegate your Voting-Power to multiple Vote-Public-Keys.
 But for now, please don't use that function for the Special Voting Event, thx!

 ℹ You can find a much more detailed description of the CIP36 signing feature of cardano-signer [here](https://github.com/gitmachtl/cardano-signer#cip-36-mode-catalyst-voting-registration--votingpower-delegation)